Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Kansas City Royals catcher Salvador Perez is checked on by head trainer Nick Kenney and manager Ned Yost after taking a foul ball off the neck in the eighth inning during Friday's baseball game against the Detroit Tigers on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals starting pitcher Jakob Junis acknowledges the cheers from the fans after being relieved in the eighth inning during Sunday's baseball game against the Detroit Tigers on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer